In inflation-hit Egypt, Eid sacrifices are a luxury

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MENUFIA: The cattle traders in the Ashmun market, north of the capital Cairo, jostled to lure customers into buying a buffalo or a sheep for Eid al-Adha, the annual Muslim holiday when custom requires a sacrifice.
+Menufia, Egypt: The cattle traders in the Ashmun market, north of the capital Cairo, jostled to lure customers into buying a buffalo or a sheep for Eid-ul-Azha, the annual Muslim holiday when custom requires a sacrifice.

-But this year, with inflation in Egypt hitting record highs, customers seemed more interested in gawking at the cattle than buying any ahead of Friday, the first day of Eid al-Adha.
+But this year, with inflation in Egypt hitting record highs, customers seemed more interested in gawking at the cattle than buying any ahead of Friday, the first day of Eid-ul-Azha.

 "Last year there was more business.
 This year, no one wants to buy cattle because of the increased prices," said one trader, Mohammed Masoud.